 Many sustainability leaders are still using manual tools like Excel or general Business Intelligence software to manage supply chain emissions.
 If you’re in that boat, you may relate to the following limitations:

-• Data visualization: Software offers built-in and specialized data visualization capabilities, enabling stakeholders to understand and analyze emissions data more effectively.
+- Data visualization: Carbon management software offers built-in and specialized data visualization capabilities, enabling stakeholders to understand and analyze emissions data more effectively.

 Start building your business case today